SegersIan/knowledge-base/content/ai/transformer-architecture.md

 > Self-attention is a way for the model to look at all the words in a sentence at once and decide which ones are important to each other when figuring out meaning.

 * Captures context, relationships, and meaning across whole sentences or paragraphs.
-* Each word looks at all the other words.
-* The model assigns attention scores — higher scores mean “this other word is important for understanding me.”
-* The model then combines information from all the words, weighted by how much attention it gives to each.

 > “The cat sat on the mat because it was tired.”